AndrewZhuCC/docker-qbittorrent-trackers-injector/README.md

 # Interval in seconds between runs (default is 7200 = 2 hours)
 INTERVAL_SECONDS=7200

+# Optional: also update qBittorrent's "add_trackers" config with latest public trackers
+UPDATE_DEFAULT_TRACKERS=true
 ```

 > 🔁 The script loops through each qBittorrent instance and injects updated trackers.
+> ✍️ If `UPDATE_DEFAULT_TRACKERS=true`, the `"Automatically add these trackers to new downloads"` setting will be updated using the same list.

 ---